 Some of the most impressive health benefits of annatto include its ability to promote healthy digestion, strengthen bones, prevent neural tube defects, promote healing, lower fevers, boost eye health, eliminate headaches, reduce nausea, and protect respiratory distress.

+The food coloring and condiment that is extracted from the seeds of the achiote fruit is called annatto, and has a wide array of uses throughout history.
 The achiote tree is a tropical shrub or small tree that grows in Central and South America with the scientific name Bixa orellana.
 The flowers of this tropical tree are white or bright pink, but the fruit is actually the most desirable part of the plant, made up of spiky brown and red pods that grow in clusters.
 When those pods dry and crack open, they expose seeds of a red color, from which red pigment can be extracted.
 This is why the achiote tree is often called the lipstick tree.
-However, that food coloring and condiment that is extracted from the seeds of the achiote fruit is called annatto, and has a wide array of uses throughout history.
-Its strong pigmentation makes it a natural food dye, and it has plenty of applications in cosmetics, but more importantly, it has numerous medicinal and herbal benefits that are only now being full understood.
+Annatto’s strong pigmentation makes it a natural food dye, and it has plenty of applications in cosmetics, but more importantly, it has numerous medicinal and herbal benefits that are only now being fully understood.

-In Caribbean and Central American cultures, annatto has been used for thousands of years to cure everything from mild to potentially life-threatening diseases, making it an ancient “super food” to a certain degree.
+In the Caribbean and Central American cultures, annatto has been used for thousands of years to cure everything from mild to potentially life-threatening diseases, making it an ancient “super food” to a certain degree.
 However, it has only been in recent generations that the chemical composition of annatto has been fully understood, and the high concentration of tocotrienols, which are similar in effects and structure as vitamin E, makes this plant substance so powerful.
-Now, let’s take a closer look into the impressive health benefits of annatto.

 Health Benefits of Annatto

-Eye Health: The red color of annatto seeds and the pigment extracted from them is due to the carotenoid content of those seeds.
-Over time, carotenoids break down, so only buy annatto seeds if they are bright orange or red.
+The red color of annatto seeds and the pigment extracted from them is due to the carotenoid content of those seeds.
+Over time, carotenoids breakdown, so only buy annatto seeds if they are bright orange or red.
 This high carotenoid content will function as antioxidants in your ocular system and prevent the development of cataracts, while also staving off macular degeneration, keeping your vision strong for years.

-Antioxidant Capacity: The other organic compounds that make up annatto, like tocotrienols, also act as antioxidants in other parts of the body, which is one of the reasons that it is so sought after for treatment of the skin.
+The other organic compounds that makeup annatto, like tocotrienols, also act as antioxidants in other parts of the body, which is one of the reasons that it is so sought after for treatment of the skin.
 If you’ve been looking for an anti-aging solution for your skin, annatto pastes made from the seeds can be topically applied to reduce the signs of wrinkles, blemishes, and other imperfections, while also tightening up the skin and making it look younger.